 When I started shopping I looked at and almost bought a reclining couch and loveseat set, but it was just way too expensive.
 It seemed silly and frivolous and not a true NEED.
-But a few days ago we were in Costco and saw a similar set for a very reasonable price.
-We had some money saved up and knew it was an OK expense.
-Doug and I thought about it overnight and decided that yes, it would be a good purchase.
+But a few days ago I was in Costco and saw a similar set for a very reasonable price.
+There was some money saved up and knew it was an OK expense.
+I thought about it overnight and decided that yes, it would be a good purchase.

 I was expecting to love them and I did.
 They fit in our living room perfectly and I have to say having four recliners is pretty awesome.
 It feels like a splurge but a good one.
 What I wasn’t expecting was these new couches to trigger my grief.
 That night as I lay in bed I realized I felt sad.
 Sad because this was a change.
 A seemingly insignificant change to most, but a big one to me.
 I was sad because Gabe sat on those old couches.
 When he was sick, when he was sad, when he was happy, when he was so tired because it was time for surgery, and when he was recovering from surgery.
 He was here and he touched those couches.